BunnyEncoder20/Work_Github/Tech_2_Learn/Ngnix.md

 ## Nginx Configuration
 - a main config file is typically named nginx.config and located in the "./etc/nginx/" dir
 - uses it's own syntax in form of `Directives` and `Blocks`
+- The configuration is:
+    - straightforward
+    - granular
 - this is also where u can config your server's default behaviour.
 (Either a web or proxy server)
 - A very basic server config for nginx would look like this:
 ```bash